Chunosov/learn-kuber/kind_kong_ingress/README.md

-# Use kong ingress controller in kind cluster
+# Run simple service with kong ingress controller in kind cluster

 Start a cluster: